With France stalling, euro zone recovery comes to near halt

 Portugal is still struggling with austerity as part of its bailout plan yet managed to grow by 0.2 percent in the third quarter following stunning 1.1 percent expansion in Q2.
 Unlike other embattled euro zone states, unemployment has started to fall there too.

-Cyprus, still in the midst of an austerity program in return for being bailed out, contracted by 0.8 percent on the quarter while Greece's deep recession eased a little.
+Cyprus, still in the midst of an austerity programme in return for being bailed out, contracted by 0.8 percent on the quarter while Greece's deep recession eased a little.

 Doubts about an unsteady Italian coalition government's ability to push through economic reforms remain a major concern for the euro zone.
 But France is climbing the worry list fast.